Have you come across the term “local area network (LAN)”, and wondered what it entails? Then, reading through this article will be helpful to you.

 Thus, with a significant budget, you should have your LAN set up in no time.
 Having said all that about LAN, allow me to guide you through how it works in the section below.

-How Does a Local Area Network (LAN) Work
+How Does LAN Work

 In the overview section above, I hinted that LANs are implemented via a wired (cable) or wireless (Wifi) network.
 So, in this section of the review, I will give you a breakdown of how the wired and wireless LANs works.